brett-at-f5/f5-office365-ip-url-automation/README.md

 - IPv6 Addresses
 - URL/FQDN

 The Custom URL Category requires APM or SSLO to be licensed.
-This category can be referenced within the APM/SWG Per-Request Policy or iRule and SSLO Security Policy.
+This category can be referenced within the APM/SWG Per-Request Policy and SSLO Security Policy (or iRule).

 Examples of each Data-Group and Custom URL Category is below.